During these

 is often in your best interest to get a loan to pay the bill in

-2. Additional Time to Pay – Based on your circumstances, you may
+full, rather than to make installment payments to the IRS. - Additional Time to Pay – Based on your circumstances, you may

 be granted a short additional time to pay your tax bill.
 A brief